-Our partnership of schools is led by St John Bosco Teaching School and comprises a mixture of faith, specialisms, primary and secondary schools.
+Our partnership of schools is led by St John Bosco Teaching School and comprises a mixture of faith specialisms across both primary and secondary schools.
 All of our schools are conveniently located, which means trainees can engage with more than one school in the partnership.
-We provide a unique opportunity to experience a diverse and contrasting range of teaching and training experiences, including a SEN enrichment opportunity.
+We provide a unique opportunity to experience a diverse and contrasting range of teaching and training experiences, including a SEND enrichment opportunity.

 Students across the partnership are happy, friendly and well-behaved and are at the heart of everything we do.
 Both staff and students are ambitious and confident.
 Many consistently out-perform their peers nationally and make significantly more progress.

 Our region has a number of major employers with which the partnership works to provide genuine employment links and experiences for students and staff.

 Our staff are our most valuable resource and have a proven track record in training and professional development.
 All are excellent practitioners.
 They are eager to share their subject knowledge and pedagogy, recent curriculum developments, assessment methods to promote student attainment, along with ways to create an effective climate for learning.
 The goal in all of this is to ensure high quality teaching and learning experiences as well as many other skills with the next generation of teachers.